 These are slots for mini-GBIC (Gigabit Interface Converter) transceivers.
 A transceiver is a single unit that houses a transmitter and a receiver.
 The switch does not come with transceivers.
-You must use transceivers that comply with the SFP Transceiver MultiSource Agreement (MSA).
+You must use transceivers that comply with the SFP (Small Form-factor Pluggable) Transceiver MultiSource Agreement (MSA).
 See the SFF committee's INF-8074i specification Rev 1.0 for details.